The Ultimate Guide to Budget Travel in Tonga

 This northern island group in Tonga might be a little more expensive to get to, but it offers some of the top snorkelling spots, dive sites, sailing grounds, and fishing grounds in Tonga.
 Not that budget travellers will want to fork out too much on all of these activities, but they are certainly there to tempt you!

-Alternatively in Vava’u, budget travellers can enjoy snorkelling tours to Swallows Cave, hike to Mt Talau from Neiafu or learn about some interesting tropical flora at the ‘Ene’io Botanical Gardens.
+Alternatively in Vava’u, budget travellers can enjoy snorkelling tours to Swallows Cave, hike to Mt Talau from Neiafu or learn about some interesting tropical flora at the ‘Ene’io Botanical Garden.

-The main town, Neiafu, has plenty of budget accommodation, as well as interesting sights like the local market on the waterfront or the Vava’u Pearl Centre.
-There are a couple of budget resorts in the island group too, such as the Beautiful Ofu Island Backpackers, where you can get that resort experience with kayaking and island-hopping tours for a more affordable price.
+The main town, Neiafu, has plenty of budget accommodations, as well as interesting sights like the local market on the waterfront and the historical Pouono Park.
+There are a couple of budget resorts in the island group too, such as the Beautiful Ofu Island Backpackers, where you can get that resort experience with kayaking and cultural shows for a more affordable price.

 Learn more about visiting Vava’u in The Guide to Vava’u on a Budget.